Before Your Arrival at FHWS

 Congratulations!
 You have received your admission to study at FHWS.
 In the following section, we have summarized important steps you need to do before you arrive at FHWS.

 In our cloud we uploaded a video about health insurance, enrolment and travelling to Germany.
-Here you can also find an information video about legal issues and housing.
+Here you will also find an information video about legal issues and housing and an intercultural training about Germany.

 Please note that FHWS, like all German universities, cannot offer accommodation for its students.
 Being accepted as a student at FHWS does not mean that you automatically have accommodation!